jaytaylor/andromeda/README.md

 ./scripts/input-cleaner.sh archive.godoc.org/packages.20180706 \
     | andromeda bootstrap -g - -f text
 ```

+### Installation instructions

+Instructions generally live alongside the code within the header of the relevant program, so always check the top of the scripts and source code for installation instructions and per-script documentation.

+The exception to this rule is the andromeda binary, where usage instructions are available by running `andromeda --help` or `andromeda <sub-command> --help`.

 ### Running remote-crawler as a system service on Windows